skiadas/FunctionalProgrammingCourse/notes/random_numbers.md

 We will now discuss how to implement a list shuffle in Haskell.
 One key output from such a shuffle is that any of the possible arrangements should all be equally likely.
 For example if we were shuffling the list `[1,2,3]` we would want to have an equal chance of getting any of the 6 possible orderings.

-A somewhat inefficient idea, which will be good enough for what we want to do is this:
+A somewhat inefficient idea, which will be good enough for what we want to do, is this:

 - In order to shuffle a list with `n` elements, we will start by generating `n` random numbers `r1, r2, ..., rn`, with some very specific properties.
 - The first number, `r1`, is in the range from `0` to `n-1`.
 It is supposed to tell us which of the elements will be chosen first.
 For example if we were shuffling the list of characters `"ABC"` and `r1=1` then the first element in the resulting shuffled list would be the `'B'`.